memfault/interrupt/_drafts/mcuboot-overview.md

 be used with the Zephyr RTOS[^2].
 Implementations using MCUboot have even been incorporated in semiconductor provided SDKs such as Nordic's nRF Connect SDK [^2] for the NRF91 & NRF53 MCUs.

 If you are working on a new project,  MCUboot is worth a look!
-At the very least, some of design decisions can be used to help guide your own solution.
+At the very least, some of the design decisions can be used to help guide your own solution.

 <!-- excerpt start -->